semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 <VideoTutorial title="How to use promotions" src="https://www.youtube.com/embed/rbf2jb3Uh-E?si=UH-_74icf4KdGYCf" />

-Promotions connect [pipelines](./pipelines) to implement continuous delivery and deployment, or any other kind of automations such as [blue-green](https://semaphoreci.com/blog/blue-green-deployment) deployments and [canary](https://semaphoreci.com/blog/what-is-canary-deployment) deployments.
+Promotions connect [pipelines](./pipelines) to implement continuous delivery and deployment, or other types of automation, such as [blue-green](https://semaphoreci.com/blog/blue-green-deployment) deployments and [canary](https://semaphoreci.com/blog/what-is-canary-deployment) deployments.

-This page explains what promotions are, how to use them to connect pipelines, and what settings are available.
+This page explains promotions, how to use them to connect pipelines, and what settings are available.

 ## Connecting pipelines {#promotions}

-If your [project](./projects) contains more than one pipeline, you can use promotions to chain them.
+If your [project](./projects) contains multiple pipelines, you can use promotions to chain them.

-Using promotions we can create a tree-like structure where pipelines branch off other pipelines.
+Using promotions, we can create a tree-like structure where pipelines branch off from other pipelines.
 The root of the tree is the default pipeline located at `.semaphore/semaphore.yml`.

 Promoted pipelines are typically used for continuous delivery and continuous deployment.
-The following example shows the initial pipeline branching into two continuous delivery pipelines: production and development.
-In each of these two, we define the sequence of [jobs](./jobs) needed to deploy the application in the respective environment.
+The following example shows the default pipeline branching into two continuous delivery pipelines: production and development.
+In each of these, we define the sequence of [jobs](./jobs) needed to deploy the application in the respective environment.

 ![A workflow with 3 pipelines](./img/workflows1.jpg)